syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/editing/edit-types.md

 ![Render auto complete component](../images/editing/render-auto-complete.png)

-### Render cascading DropDownList control in edit form
+### Render cascading DropDownList component in edit form

 The Syncfusion Grid allows you to render the cascading DropDownList within the edit form by using the cell edit template feature.This feature is especially useful when you need to establish a hierarchy of options, such as choosing a country and then selecting a state based on the chosen country.

-To achieve this, you need to utilize the `Columns->Edit->Params` property along with a defined object that specifies the necessary functions for creating, reading, and writing the auto complete control.
+To achieve this, you need to utilize the `Columns->Edit->Params` property along with a defined object that specifies the necessary functions for creating, reading, and writing the auto complete component.

 In the below demo, cascading DropDownList rendered for **ShipCountry** and **ShipState** column.